ocaml-multicore/multicoretests/src/lockfree/README.md

 Older tests
 -----------

-An older version tested lockfree.0.1.3 in which two linearizability tests would fail:
+An older version tested lockfree.0.1.3 in which two linearization tests would fail:

 - The Lockfree.Hash test in [lin_tests.ml](lin_tests.ml)